Ukraine crisis: Leaked phone call embarrasses US

 Russia has been widely accused of intervening in Ukraine, using its economic clout to persuade Mr Yanukovych to abandon closer ties with Brussels.

-Russia has itself accused Washington and the EU of meddling in Ukraine.'Not a good idea'
+Russia has itself accused Washington and the EU of meddling in Ukraine.

 The alleged conversation between Ms Nuland and the US ambassador to Ukraine, Geoffrey Pyatt, appeared on YouTube on Thursday.